BrunoRichard98/Read_Write_PLC_S7_Data_InfluxDB/README.md

 # Project: Data Integration with InfluxDB and Node-Red

 This project demonstrates how to integrate data from a PLC (Programmable Logic Controller) with the InfluxDB database using Node-Red and Python.
-It includes two main files: a Python script for reading data from InfluxDB and a Node-Red flow for reading and writing data to the PLC.
+It includes two main files: a Python script for reading data from InfluxDB and a Node-Red flow for reading PLC data and writing them to InfluxDB.

 ---